yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the Microsoft.DataMigration resource provider and 'Register' button.](Images/Exercise2/register-rp.png)

     > **Note**: It may take several minutes for the resource provider to register.
 You can proceed to the next task without waiting for the registration to complete.
 Keep this browser tab open so you can check the registration status.
-We will not use the resource provider until task 3.
+You will not use the resource provider until task 3.

 #### Task summary <!-- omit in toc -->